 I don’t get mad that I’ve never seen any of these protest folks cleaning our kennels or the kennels of any of Federated Humane’s members, do I?
-Were they there when Humane PA Berks was giving out free lifesaving vaccines and veterinary service to poor peoples’ pets?
+Were they there when Humane PA was giving out free lifesaving vaccines and veterinary service to pets in need?
 Did they stand shoulder to shoulder with us when my staff and I left our homes during natural disasters to set up and man emergency shelters for pets in our region?
 Were they in any of the meetings we had with our elected officials to lobby and pass Libre’s Law, or the Gas Chamber Ban Law, or the two Puppy Mill Bills?
 Nope.
 Maybe they were just being really quiet in the corner and I didn’t see them.
 But we did those things to help animals in Berks and Lancaster and across Pennsylvania.
 So did our fellow organizations.
 Real lives of real animals.
-They weren’t- and aren’t- here, we are.
+They weren’t and aren’t here, we are.

 That’s entirely OK.
 We must all focus on what we think is best, what we have resources for, and what we can and should focus on.
 I’m glad they are out there for the pigeons.
 Good for them that they drive a long way to stand there, even if standing there doesn’t have much of an actual impact.
 I don’t fault them for not being here, where we are doing what we do.
 Both of these efforts need attention and both need people to focus more on one than the other, otherwise neither will get much undivided attention.

 But don’t get on the high horse of umbrage because everyone isn’t as single mindedly pure about your issue as you are.
 It’s your approach and your issue, not everyone else’s.
-There are many people who could fault us both for not doing more for children, or poor people, or veterans, or the rainforest.
+There are many people who could fault us both for not doing more for children, or veterans, or the rain forest.
 They are just as right.